isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="azure-active-directory-services"></a>Servicios de Azure Active Directory

-Azure Active Directory (AD) ofrece funciones de administración de identidades y acceso completas a Office 365.
-Combina los servicios de directorio, gobierno de identidad avanzada, administración de acceso a aplicaciones y una plataforma completa basada en estándares para los desarrolladores.
-Para obtener más información sobre las características de AD en Office 365, vea el artículo [Personalización de marca de la página de inicio de sesión y autoservicio de restablecimiento de contraseña para usuarios en la nube](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
-Obtenga más información sobre las [ediciones gratuita, básica y premium de Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).
+Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
+To learn more about AD features in Office 365, see [Sign in page branding and cloud user self-service password reset](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
+Learn more about the [Free, Basic, and Premium editions of Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).

 ## <a name="feature-availability"></a>Disponibilidad de características